Use these tips to review goals and make steady progress towards achieving the goals that you set for yourself.

 [Please note: This goal review post was published on December 28, 2014, as “How to Complete a Monthly and Annual Goal Review.”
 On June 23, 2021, the article was updated and republished under its current name, “How to Review Goals: Weekly, Quarterly, and Annual Tips.”]

 How to do a Goal Review

 A goal review requires that you evaluate your progress toward the goals that you have set.
 If you have a prior goal-setting worksheet, now is the time to get it out for review.
 If not, you may want to invest in our Dream Life Tool Kit.

 Grab the resources your need to get started HERE—> Dream Life Tool Kit.

 Personally, I like to review goals each week.
-Reviewing goals weekly, quarterly, and annually keeps me motivated and moving step by step towards achieving them.
-It also allows me to see what’s working and what’s not working, so I can pat myself on the back and keep plugging ahead or make a new plan, depending on what I discover due to the goal review.
+Reviewing goals weekly, quarterly, and annually keeps me motivated and moving step by step toward achieving them.
+It also allows me to see what’s working and what’s not, so I can pat myself on the back and keep plugging ahead or make a new plan, depending on what I discover in my weekly goal review.

 How to Review Goals Step by Step

 Here’s a quick overview of the steps in the goal review process.
-Details about each step are provided in more detail in the sections that follow.
+Details about each step are provided in more detail in the following sections.